TIP #88: 7 Art Room Clean-Up Hacks to Save Your Sanity

 1. Use Dollar Store Shower Curtains for Easy Table Covers

-Grab inexpensive shower curtains or liners from the Dollar Tree to cover tables or groups of desks.
-These are the perfect weight to drape easily and stay put during projects.
+For those really messy projects, grab inexpensive shower curtains or liners from the Dollar Tree to cover tables or groups of desks.
+Spray painting outside?
+Shower curtains make ideal drop cloths.

-My favorite are the clear liners because they work for every project and blend in with any classroom decor.
+My favorite are the clear liners because they won’t clash or distract from the project at hand.

 2. Cover Small Work Areas with Press’n Seal Wrap

 For individual desks or personal work areas, Glad Press’n Seal is a lifesaver!
 It sticks right to the desk and doesn’t slide around while students work.
-When the project is over, simply peel it off and toss it.
+It can even be used to mix colors on for small painting projects.
+When the project is finished, simply peel it off and toss it.

 3. Use Plastic Cutting Boards for Paint Palettes

 Tired of throwing away so many paper plates?
-These small plastic cutting boards from the Dollar Tree make fantastic reusable paint palettes.
+These small plastic cutting boards from the Dollar Tree make fantastic reusable paint palettes for tempera or acrylic paints.

-Kids can mix their colors right on the board, then just rinse and dry after class and they’re ready to use again.
-They’re sturdy enough for even your youngest artists to manage.
-Try covering them with Glad Press’n Seal for extra easy clean-up!
+Kids can mix their colors right on the board.
+Then after class, just wipe, rinse, and dry and they’re ready to use over and over again.
+They’re sturdy enough for even the youngest kids to manage.

 4. Pick Up Glitter and Scraps with a Lint Roller